Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Experiments

 \section{Experiments}

-This section presents the findings from our experiments that validate our proposed approach of integrating ring attractors into RL algorithms.
-To assess the effectiveness of our method, we conduct comparisons across multiple baseline models and action spaces.
-The evaluation encompasses two implementations: a traditional exogenous ring attractor and an innovative approach where the ring attractor is modeled directly into a DRL agents.
-In both implementations, action-value pairs $Q(s,a)$ are evenly distributed across the ring circumference.
-For the exogenous model, each action is associated with a specific angle on the ring, Section \ref{section:RA_policy}.
-In the DL implementation, each neuron in the RNN corresponds to one action-value, with the weights network modeling the circular topology of the action space Section \ref{section:DL_Modeling}.

-Our results demonstrate the effectiveness of ring attractors in enhancing action selection and significantly speeding up the learning process of the Reinforcement Learning agent overall.
+This section presents the findings of our experiments that validate our proposed approach to integrate ring attractors into RL algorithms.
+To assess the effectiveness of our method, we conducted comparisons between multiple baseline models and action spaces.
+The evaluation encompasses two implementations: a CTRNN exogenous ring attractor and a DL approach where the ring attractor is modeled directly into DRL agents.
+In both implementations, the action-value pairs $Q(s,a)$ are evenly distributed across the ring circumference.
+For the exogenous model, each action is associated with a specific discrete angle or continuous space, section~\ref{section:RA_policy}.
+In the DL implementation, each neuron in the RNN corresponds to one action-value.
+The ring attractor serves as the output layer of the DL agent with the weights modeling the circular topology of the action space, Section \ref{section:DL_Modeling}.
+For both approaches, ring attractor agents are annotated with the suffix $RA$.
+We demonstrate that ring attractors significantly enhance action selection and speed up the learning process.